ZXShady/enchantum/README.md

 - Clean and Simple Functor based API `enchantum::to_string(E)` no `enchantum::to_string<E::V>()` since compile times are fast.
 - Features like disabling null termination if not needed and specifying common enum prefix for C style enums, and reflect '0' values for bit flag enums.
 - Supports all sort of enums (scoped,unscoped,C style unfixed underlying type,anonymous namespaced enums, enums with commas in their typename,etc...);
-- Efficient object binary size and executable size.
+- Most efficient object binary size and executable size.

 **Cons**
 - C++20 required